IBM/aspera-cli/README.md

 EOF
 ```

+> [!NOTE]
-> **Note:** Logging options are kept here in the `cron` file instead of configuration file to allow execution on command line with output on command line.
+> Logging options are kept here in the `cron` file instead of configuration file to allow execution on command line with output on command line.

 ### Running as service